 After a four-year absence of baseball in Kinston, the Eagles joined the Carolina League in 1956 as a Pittsburgh affiliate.
 Then in 1957, they merged with the Wilson Tobs (short for "Tobacconists," sounds like "bobs") for one year before the franchise folded.
 The Eagles returned in 1962 with the same Pittsburgh affiliation and won their first and only Carolina League title as the Eagles.

-Minor league baseball hit a low in the 1970s, and the Montreal Expos acquired the Eagles in 1974 while attempting an experiement with two Hi-A affiliates (the other in West Palm Beach, FL).
+The Montreal Expos acquired the Eagles in 1974 while attempting an experiment with two High-A affiliates (the other in West Palm Beach, Florida).
 However the Kinston Expos were left with outcasts and finished with the worst record in Kinston baseball history (38-93 .290) and drew less than 27,000 fans.
 The team folded and didn't return until 1978 without an affiliate again.
-However it began a stretch until 2011 with a team in Kinston every season - highlighted by the Kinston Indians run for 25 seasons.
+However it began a stretch until 2011 with a team in Kinston every season -- highlighted by the Kinston Indians run for 25 seasons.